• 2 – 4 September 2025

 14:15 – 15:00: Opening keynote presentation

-Jurn Buisman – Director, Museum Geelvinck & Initiator of Tune-In
+Jurn Buisman – Director, Museum Geelvinck, initiator of Tune-In and Geelvinck Fortepiano Festival, Secretary General of ICOMOS

 (incl.
 In Memoriam: Frans de Ruiter)